jmischler72/tfaws/README.md

 - **Profile Selector:** Quickly switch AWS profiles via an interactive menu or command argument.
 - **Automatic AWS SSO login:** Automatically login to SSO based on the profile selected. (work only if configured with ~/.aws/config)
-- **Terraform Context:** Automatically set Terraform working directories per AWS profile.
+- **Terraform Context:** Automatically set Terraform working directories based on a AWS profile.
 - **Auto Profile Switching:** Instantly switch profiles when entering directories containing a `.awsprofile` file.